drmonkeysee/CinyTest/README.md

 - `limits.h`
 - `stdint.h`

+### A Word on Warnings

+CinyTest uses variadic macros for its test assertions.
+The call signature has an optional assert message and can be called either as `ct_assert_true(foo)` or `ct_assert_true(foo, "Expected true expression")`.

+However if you compile with `-Werror` or `-Wgnu-zero-variadic-macro-arguments` the `ct_assert_true(foo)` form will trigger the missing variadic arguments warning.
+This can be supressed either by always specifying an assert message (as shown above) or by including a trailing comma which satisfies the preprocessor: `ct_assert_true(foo,)`.

+I always strive for zero warnings for production code; CinyTest itself has no warnings under `-Wall -Werror -pedantic`.
+However I tend to be more lax for test code so I would likely omit the warning for unit tests using CinyTest.
+If that's an unappealing option then use one of the syntax remedies described above.

 ### How do I pronounce CinyTest?

 I don't know.
 The name is a visual pun on "C" and "Tiny".
 Some possibilities: